نوع مقاله : مقاله کامل

 Introduction

-Flood is one of the significant natural hazards caused by heavy rainfall, river overflows, and tidal waves.
-In recent years, with increasing urbanization and climate change, especially urban floods, its intensity has escalated in various regions around the world.
-This phenomenon brings significant social and economic risks, and accurate prediction of it is essential to reduce damages.
-Modern methods, including machine learning, have been able to increase the accuracy of flood hazard prediction.
-In this study, an effort has been made to prepare a flood hazard zoning map in the urban watershed of Eqlid by utilizing advanced machine learning algorithms (Random Forest and Support Vector Machine).
-This approach integrates multi-source data to provide a comprehensive flood risk management strategy, which can be effective in reducing damages caused by urban floods.
+Flooding is one of the major natural hazards resulting from heavy rainfall, river overflows, and tidal influences.
+In recent years, increasing urbanization and climate change have intensified flood occurrences, particularly urban flooding, across many regions of the world.
+This phenomenon poses substantial social and economic risks, making accurate flood prediction essential for minimizing potential damages.
+Recent methodological advances, particularly in machine learning, have significantly enhanced the accuracy of flood hazard prediction.
+In this study, a flood hazard zoning map was developed for the urban watershed of Eqlid using advanced machine learning algorithms, namely Random Forest and Support Vector Machine.
+This approach integrates multi-source spatial data to support a comprehensive flood risk management strategy, with the potential to reduce damages associated with urban flooding.

 Methodology